20101301-Alina-Hasan/Tickr/README.md

 - Toggle task completion status using the checkboxes.
 - Edit or delete tasks by clicking on a task to view details.
 - Filter tasks using the dropdown filter to see All, Pending, or Completed tasks.
+- Get real-time feedback on all task actions via toasts powered by Sonner
 - Logout when done to secure your session.

 ---